 One of the critical conditions is the solutions pH, where the adsorption of cationic dyes will be maximized when the pH of the solution is basic and anionic dyes in acidic pH, with preferred pH at 3-4.
 The pH of the solution has a significant effect on the interaction of the dyes with the biochar in the adsorption process.
 For example, the effects of the solutions pH were examined on the adsorption of three dyes, Methyl Orange, an anionic dye and Malachite green & Methylene blue, both cationic dyes and three types of biochar, each produced with a different solvent (acetone, ethanol and methanol) [30].
 The adsorption of the cationic dye Malachite Green onto the biochar increased with the increase in pH.
-The solution pH influenced the adsorption of anionic dye Reactive Red 141 onto a Pecan Nutshell based biochar occured mostly in an acidic environment with a low pH [32].
+The solution pH influenced the adsorption through dissociation of functional groups on the active sites of the biochar.
+In another study, the adsorption of anionic dye Reactive Red 141 onto a Pecan Nutshell based biochar occured mostly in an acidic environment with a low pH [32].
 Under acidic conditions, the biochar surface is positively charged whereas the Reactive Red 141 has several sulfonated groups, which are negatively charged that are attracted to the biochar surface, increasing the dye removal percentage.